mion/harvestman/README.md

 ## Contributing

 I'm accepting contributions of all sorts.
-This is the first version and the code base is very small, so you're welcome to add a new feature, refactor a method/class/module, add more tests, etc.
+This is the first version and the code base is very small, so feel free to add a new feature, refactor a method/class/module, add more tests, etc.

-In case you're new to Github:
-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request